Soul And / Or Related Artists

 Born in Newark in 1942, Madeline was raised by her grandmother after her parents divorced.

-This was with the cast of 'Black Nativity', a gospel show.
+This was with the cast of 'Black Nativity', a gospel show, with the vocal group The Bradford Singers.

 Madeline released a few 45's before her debut solo release in 1967, 'Bell's A Poppin'.